h2non/bock/README.md

 #### Checking Worker status

-Due to ServiceWorker native limitations, you may need to reload the page to allow the worker can controller the desired page scope
+Due to ServiceWorker native limitations, you may need to reload the page in order to allow the worker can do the magic stuff

 ```js
 bock.isEnable() // -> true